Easy Brown Butter Stuffing

 According to our founder, Steph, figuring out this brown-butter twist on stovetop stuffing was game-changing!
 Now that this family-favorite stuffing recipe can be made in the microwave, Steph’s Thanksgiving feast now includes double — sometimes even triple — the stuffing that it used to.

-All of Anyday’s recipes are tested (and retested!) in many different microwaves and home kitchens to make sure they work — and work well.
+All of Anyday’s recipes are tested (and retested!) in many different microwave and home kitchens to make sure they work— and work well.
+Unless specified otherwise, all recipes should be cooked at full power.

 What You’ll Need